Matthew 15:1-39

 This woman, being a gentile, had no basis of claim before Israel's King.
 Therefore,

-But He honored her faith in Him, when she came without a claim, except for His grace. v.25-27
+He honored her faith in Him, when she came, desperate, unworthy, appealing only for mercy. v.25-27

 • 'she... worshipped'- GK=proskuneo, to kiss the hand, like a dog licking its master's hand. cp.
 Jam 4:10